plone/plone.restapi/docs/source/groups.md

 ---
+myst:
   html_meta:
     "description": "Available groups in a Plone site can be created, queried, updated, and deleted by interacting with the /@groups endpoint on the portal root."
     "property=og:description": "Available groups in a Plone site can be created, queried, updated, and deleted by interacting with the /@groups endpoint on the portal root."
     "property=og:title": "Groups"
     "keywords": "Plone, plone.restapi, REST, API, Groups"
 ---

 # Groups